matt10145/pset-4/README.md

 # Problem Set 4

+By Matthew Hui

+TODO:
+- ask about problem with inputting single-digit numbers in reverse.js
+- finish 6-10

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
 More specifically, it focuses on using loops to introduce repetition to your programs.

 ## Getting Started